ardaergin/VBL/markdown_files/attention-checks.md

-# Attention Checks
+# Attention checks

 Even though it is not mandatory, we strongly advise you to incorporate attention checks in your survey.
-This is important to guarantee that students read instructions carefully, and the process of [denying payment](granting-or-denying-payment) when neccessary will be easier for you.
+This is important to guarantee that students read instructions carefully and to ensure the quality of the data.
+It will also make the process of [denying payment](granting-or-denying-payment), if neccessary, easier for you.

 >[!success] <i class="fa-regular fa-thumbs-up"></i> &nbsp Example: Attention Check Item
 >"This is an attention check item, please select 'four' as your response."